-Figure 7: Control-flow abstractions for wait in library functions.
+Figure 9: Control-flow abstractions for wait in library functions.

-For the annotation of segment boundaries contained in library functions, Figure 7 shows the different control-flow abstractions with regards to wait function calls in the corresponding function body.
+For the annotation of segment boundaries contained in library functions, Figure 9 shows the different controlflow abstractions with regards to wait function calls in the corresponding function body.
 In the first case, no_wait, the function contains no wait statement and thus is a non-blocking function during the SystemC simulation.
 The next two cases, conditional_wait and unconditional_wait, apply to functions with a conditional or non-conditional wait statement, respectively.
 The last case covers the possible encounter of a wait statement in a loop, such as the blocking read call to a sc_fifo channel discussed above.

-The last parameter in the RISC pragma annotation specifies the type of the wait statement in the function body, either event for waiting for any notified event, or the minimum time increment that the simulator will incur when executing the corresponding function, such as sc-zero-time or (42, SC_MS).
+The last parameter in the RISC pragma annotation specifies the type of the wait statement in the function body, either event for waiting for any notified event, or the minimum time increment that the simulator will incur when executing the corresponding function, such as sc-zero-time or (42,SC_MS).

-Figure 8: Different source code domains of a design model.
+Figure 10: Different source code domains of a design model.

-Figure 8 [32] illustrates the different domains of source code in a SystemC model where only the code in the user domain is available for the instrumentation described above in Section 3.4.
+Figure 10 [35] illustrates the different domains of source code in a SystemC model where only the code in the user domain is available for the instrumentation described above in Section 3.4.
 For library code, any contained wait() calls cannot be instrumented.
 Here, the RISC Compiler and Simulator (version 0.4.0 and above) instruments the code before such library function calls with setID(SegID) functions that store the upcoming segment IDs for the wait statements in the library in thread-local data.
 Then, when wait statements without explicit segment ID arguments are executed in the library, the segment IDs are obtained from the thread-local data by use of a getID() function in the RISC simulation library.

-Note that with the latest RISC Compiler and Simulator Release V0.5.0 the library support described in this section is still available (for backward compatibility reasons).
+Note that the library support by use of pragma directives remains available (for backward compatibility reasons) in the RISC Compiler and Simulator beyond version 0.4.0.
 However, the Partial Segment Graph (PSG) technology described in Section 3.2 offers an alternative solution that is much more general.
 In particular, the PSG technology resolves two prior limitations.
-First, the annotations shown in Figure 7 only cover the cases of zero or one wait statement in a library function.
+First, the annotations shown in Figure 9 only cover the cases of zero or one wait statement in a library function.
 Multiple wait statements were not covered.
 Thus, PSG technology was designed in order to cover general control-flow inside of library functions which are now represented by their own partial segment graphs.
-Second, PSG technology supports multiple separate translation units by building and storing PSG files together with generated object files that then can be integrated again into a complete SG when the final simulation executable is being built.
+Second, PSG technology supports multiple separate translation units by building and storing PSG files together with generated object files that then can be integrated again into a complete SG when the final simulation executable is being built [33].